Main Office

 Accidents involving OUI drivers can result in significant civil claims as well as criminal charges.

-How can you beat a 1st OUI in Maine?
+How to beat a 1st OUI in Maine

 With the potentially serious consequences of a first OUI in Maine, pleading guilty is rarely the best option.

-Despite what police officers say, proving OUI in court can be highly technical and is often problematic for the state, especially if you secure the help of an experienced OUI attorney.
+Despite what police officers say, proving OUI in court can be highly technical and is often problematic for the state, especially if you secure the help of an experienced OUI defense attorney who has the skills and tenacity to help you beat your 1st OUI offense in Maine.

 Every case is different, but some common defenses include: